Skip to main content

 What is the difference between black bear and grizzly bear hunting?

 Black bear hunting is available in ~30 states with OTC tags in many.
-Brown/grizzly bear hunting is only available in Alaska and is significantly more expensive ($1,000 NR tag + required guide in some areas).
-Grizzly bears are federally protected in the lower 48 states and cannot be hunted outside Alaska.
-Always positively identify species before shooting in areas with overlapping ranges.
+Brown/grizzly bear hunting is only available in Alaska and is significantly more expensive ($1,000 NR tag + required guide).
+Grizzly bears are federally protected in the lower 48 states and cannot be hunted.
+Always positively identify species before shooting in areas where ranges overlap — misidentifying a grizzly as a black bear is a serious federal offense.

 Plan Your Bear Hunt Today